Four million World Cups before the first whistle

 So I don’t publish a probability.
 I publish the distribution of the probability — a full Bayesian answer.

-Spain leads at 18% [15–22].
+Spain leads at 27% [23–32].
 That bracket isn’t decoration; it’s the model saying given everything I know about every Spanish player — and everything I don’t — the title chance is somewhere in here.
-Even the favourite is 4-to-1 against.
+Even the favourite is nearly 3-to-1 against.
 Football’s single-elimination format guarantees that nobody, however good, is ever likely to win.

 A few things only visible because the answers are distributions:

-• Concentration at the top: Spain, France and England account for 48% of simulated titles; the top nine take 96%.
+- Concentration at the top: Spain, England and Portugal account for 66% of simulated titles; the top nine take 96%.
 The other 39 teams share what’s left.

 Six gates, forty-eight teams